 Graduate Medical Education

 The goal of medical education (residency training) is to become certified by the American Board of Medical Specialties (ABMS) to practice in a medical specialty.
 The Texas Tech residency programs are developed in the context of the Physician General Competencies as expressed by the ABMS and the ACGME.
-Those are:

 - Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health